-Committed - This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action (ordinance or resolution) of the Village Council's highest level of decision-making authority.
+Committed - This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by ordinance which is the Village Council's highest level of decision-making authority.
 These amounts cannot be used for any other purpose unless the Village Council removes or changes the specified use by taking the same type of action or motion that was employed when the funds were initially committed.
-Ordinances or resolutions are required to establish, modify, or rescind fund balance commitments.
+An ordinance is required to establish, modify, or rescind fund balance commitments.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-Ordinances and resolutions are equally binding and are the highest level of decision making authority.